-In the course of your studies you will look at the legal definitions of terrorism – from a regional, national, and international perspective.
-And you’ll have the opportunity to use counter-terrorism case studies to examine specific aspects of preventative justice measures.
+During the course of your studies you will look at the legal definitions of terrorism – from a regional, national, and international perspective.
+And you will have the opportunity to use counter-terrorism case studies to examine specific aspects of preventative justice measures.

 The examination of the topics is carried out through a vigorous interdisciplinary and multidisciplinary approach – offering you greater understanding and appreciation of the subject matter.

-Our prestigious Law School is home to some of the most highly-regarded international lawyers and research-active lecturers - you will benefit from their expertise as they teach on areas closely aligned with their own research interests.
+Our Law School is home to lawyers and research-active academics - you will benefit from their expertise as they teach on areas closely aligned with their own research interests.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.